DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

       - The primary place where the minimum-security requirements or SLR for a third-party should be documented is in the contract or service-level agreement (SLA) established with that vendor.
 A business partners agreement (BPA) and interconnection security agreement (ISA) are also useful options.
       - ❄️Business partners agreement (BPA) is a contract between two entities dictating the terms of their business relationship.
 It clearly defines the expectations and obligations of each partner in the endeavor.
 It focuses on the business partner relationship rather than that of a customer to a vendor.
       - ❄️interconnection security agreement (ISA): is a formal declaration of the security stance, risk, and technical requirements of a link between two organizations’ IT infrastructures) could also be viable answers.
   - **🔥Service Level Requirements (SLRs)**: A service-level requirement (SLR) is a statement of the expectations of service and performance from the product or service of a vendor.
 Often, an SLR is provided by the ❄️customer/client prior to the establishment of the service-level agreement (SLA) (which should incorporate the elements of the SLR if the vendor expects the customer to sign the agreement).
+  - **🔥Attestation**: information security attestation involves having a third-party organization review the practices of the service provider and make a statement about the security posture of the organization.
+The goal of the service provider is to provide evidence that they can and should be trusted.
+Typically, a third party provides attestation after performing an ✏️audit of the service provider against a known baseline.
   -  **Vendor management system (VMS)**: VMS is a software solution that assists with the management and procurement of staffing services, hardware, software, and other needed products and services.
 A VMS can offer ordering convenience, order distribution, order training, consolidated billing, and more and they are a means to view, manage, or optimize the relationship between an organization and third-party suppliers.
 [1.13](#1.13) Establish and maintain a security awareness, education, and training program (OSG-9 Chpt 2)
 - 1.13.1 Methods and techniques to present awareness and training (e.g., social engineering, phishing, security champions, gamification)